immanuelhume/gmm/README.txt

 Gmm has three primitive data types: int, float, and string.
 Ints and floats are 64 bit.
-These three types (along with pointers) are the only primitive types into gmm.
+These three types (along with pointers) are the only primitive types in gmm.
 Other "primitives" like channels and mutexes are data structures implemented on top of these types.

-Note: due to limitations with the parser, one-liners are invalid.
+Note: due to limitations with the parser, certain one-liners are invalid.
 This is a purely cosmetic issue and does not affect runtime.
 These will not parse:

     func main() { dbg("hello world") }